Find out more about Business Intelligence Software

 Page last modified

-Our site uses our proprietary SmartScore™ method to examine all the solutions in the Business Intelligence Software category to help you select the best possible software.
-It includes the following aspects: cruscial components, collaboration tools, customization, integrations with other services, how easy a software is to use and learn, help & support, security, mobility, scores in other media.
-Currently, Sisense is the leader in this category and we gave it the highest score in our tests.
-Following detailed research and analysis it had the best results among its competitors and our reviewers strongly suggest that you include it as one of the options for your company.
+Our site employs our special SmartScore™ algorithm to examine all the products in the Business Intelligence Software category in orded to help you decide on the best possible app.
+It takes into consideration the following aspects: key modules, collaboration tools, customization, available integrations, user friendliness, help & support, security, mobility, general media ratings.
+At the moment, Sisense is the leader in this category and our experts are really satisfied with it.
+Following detailed testing it had the best results among its competitors and we strongly suggest that you include it as one of the choices for your business.

-A summary of the entire user satisfaction with the service in the Business Intelligence Software category based on our unique algorythm that gathers customer reviews, comments and opinions across a broad range of social media sites in order to help you make an informed investment choice.
+A summary of total user satisfaction with the solutions in our Business Intelligence Software category based on our unique algorythm that analyzes customer reviews, comments and opinions across a wide range of social media sites to help you make an educated buying choice.

-An overview of what type of devices and operating systems are supported by these B2B solutions in the Business Intelligence Software category, including mobile platforms and web-based solutions.
+A summary of what type of devices and operating systems are supported by the listed B2B solutions in the Business Intelligence Software category, including mobile platforms and web-based solutions.

-Check what languages and countries are supported by the top B2B solutions in the Business Intelligence Software category, including solutions intended for international markets and created for multi-cultural groups of employees.
+Learn which languages and geographies are served by the top B2B solutions in the Business Intelligence Software category, including spftware designed for international markets and created for multi-cultural teams of employees.